-Check engine coolant level (liquid-cooled engines).
+Check engine coolant level.
 Note the normal level of coolant in the radiator top tank when the engine is cold (within 25 mm [1 inch] of top).
 Add coolant if it falls below this level.
 Use a 50/50 mixture of ethylene glycol and water.